Society of Women Writers’ Launceston Tasmania Literary Award — Winner for “My Mother Was a Russian Spy”

 1986—1989 – Director of Publications—Quin Spencer Argo Public Relations

-Pets of Older Persons (POOPS) WA Inc. Immediate past-president and founder of POOPS in WA in 2010.
+Pets of Older Persons (POOPS) WA Inc. Founder (2010) and past-president of POOPS WA.

 Adult Literary Services– Volunteer tutor 1994.

 Riding for the Disabled (Shepparton, Vic and Perth) – Volunteer 1989-91.

 Australian Society of Authors

 Varuna, the Writer’s House